-The additional four mini-GBIC slots built in the WGS-5225 Series support dual speed, 100BASE-FX and 1000BASE-SX/LX SFP (Small Form-factor Pluggable) fiber-optic modules, meaning the administrator now can flexibly choose the suitable SFP transceiver according to not only the transmission distance but also the transmission speed required.
-The distance can be extended from 550 meters (multi-mode fiber) to 10/50/70/120 kilometers (single-mode fiber or WDM fiber).
+The mini-GBIC slots built in the Layer 2+ Gigabit Managed Switch series support dual-speed as it features 100Base-FX and 1000BASE-SX/LX SFP (Small Form-factor Pluggable) fiber-optic modules, meaning the administrator now can flexibly choose the suitable SFP transceiver according to not only the transmission distance but also the transmission speed required.
+The distance can be extended from 550 meters (multi-mode fiber) and up to above 10/50/70/120 kilometers (single-mode fiber or WDM fiber).
 They are well suited for applications within the enterprise data centers and distributions.

-Intelligent SFP Diagnosis Mechanism
+Intelligent SFP Diagnostic Mechanism

-The WGS-5225 Series supports SFP-DDM (Digital Diagnostic Monitor) function that greatly helps network administrator to easily monitor real-time parameters of the SFP, such as optical output power, optical input power, temperature, laser bias current, and transceiver supply voltage.
+The Layer 2+ Gigabit Managed Switch series supports SFP-DDM (Digital Diagnostic Monitor) function that can easily monitor real-time parameters of the SFP for network administrator, such as optical output power, optical input power, temperature, laser bias current, and transceiver supply voltage.